afps-spec

 Agent Format Packaging Standard (AFPS) defines a declarative package format for AI workflows and closely related package types.

-AFPS also defines three supporting package types — skills (reusable instructions), tools (callable capabilities), and providers (service connectors) — that agents compose as dependencies.
+AFPS also defines three supporting package types — skills (reusable instructions), MCP servers (runnable tool servers, packaged as MCP Bundles), and integrations (credentialed bindings to external services) — that agents compose as dependencies.

 The goal of AFPS is to let producers publish portable artifacts that describe: